Graham · Far North

 Scaraben — common questions

 - Scaraben is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 470m of ascent and takes most walkers 3-6 hours.
-Terrain: The walk in crosses open peat with a scatter of bog pools — wet trousers are usual.
+Underfoot: The walk in crosses open peat with a scatter of bog pools — wet trousers are usual.

 - Where do I park for Scaraben?